black-backdoor/black-backdoor/README.md

 ## 🌟 Featured Projects

+- [systeminfo.py](https://github.com/black-backdoor/systeminfo.py): a collection of popular python modules to read systeminfo in one file.
 - [BBBaden-Moodle](https://github.com/black-backdoor/BBBaden-Moodle): a collection of tools which improve the Moodle BBBaden website.

 Feel free to explore my repositories to find more projects and contributions!